DEV-5/MY_NOTES/Linux_Embedded_development.md

     ##### Static Linkage

-    - Static linkage appends the library functions into executable's text segment and assign a base address for each .
+    - Static linkage appends the library functions into executable's text segment and assign a base address for each.
-    - Function call instructions are directly referred to the base address of the function
+    - Function call instructions are directly referred to the base address of the function.
       - eg: `callq 4005e1 < test >`